 Previously, if you converted another tax-advantaged account (Simplified Employee Pension IRA (SEP), Supplemental Employee Savings Incentive Plan (SIMPLE), Traditional IRA, 401 (k) Plan or 403 (b) Plan)) into a Roth IRA and then changed your mind, you could cancel it in the form of a requalification.
 In addition, the maximum deductible amount you contribute to a traditional IRA and the maximum amount you contribute to a Roth IRA may be reduced depending on whether or not you are covered by an employer-sponsored retirement plan and your income.
 Under certain conditions, Roth IRAs also allow tax-free earnings to be withdrawn, which are subject to taxation in a traditional IRA.
-Every year you make a contribution to the Roth IRA, the custodian or trustee will send you Form 5498 with information about IRA contributions.
+Every year you make a contribution to the Roth IRA, the custodian or trustee will send you Form 5498 with information about IRA contributions, including any Gold IRA rollover fees.
 After the end of the calendar year, your tax accountant can tell you if you are eligible to make a contribution to the Roth IRA for that year and you have until April 15 to make a contribution from the previous year.

 Converting to a Roth IRA from a taxable retirement account, such as a 401 (k) plan or a traditional IRA, has no impact on the contribution limit; however, making a conversion increases the MAGI and may cause or increase the phasing out of the Roth IRA contribution amount.
 The five-year Roth IRA rule states that you can't withdraw your earnings tax-free until at least five years after you've first contributed to a Roth IRA.
 You may be able to get around income limits by converting a traditional IRA to a Roth IRA, which is called a clandestine Roth IRA.
 The lack of mandatory withdrawals means that those who do not need to use funds from their Roth IRA can leave the money in the account and pass all the money on to their heirs.

 In addition, transfers from one Roth IRA to another are not taken into account for the purpose of making annual contributions.
 While not tax-deductible, contributions to a Roth IRA provide you with an opportunity to create a tax-free savings account.